The best events are always memorable.

 By breaking out of the corporate mold, Jami gave SMMW one of the best event testimonials I have ever seen: “If I expected it to be a 7/10, it was a 200/10.
 Take every single positive word you can use and throw it at this conference.”

-Okay, I’m sold.
-Now, if you’ll excuse me for a moment, I need a quick writing break to look up flight prices to San Diego for March 2019!
+Now, if you’ll excuse me for a moment, I need a quick writing break to look up flight prices to San Diego!

-This conference is designed for marketers, a target market that strives for creativity and the ability to stand out in a crowded space.
+This is another conference designed for marketers, a target market (as you may know) that strives for creativity and the ability to stand out in a crowded market.

 A conference expo hall is a little bit like a mini trade show where event sponsors can show off their products and services.